What was the Hanseatic League?

 A Common Market Plus

 The aims of the league were clear: safety at sea, secure bases, favourable trade, monopolies.
 Crime in the Middle Ages was rampant owing to the various governments’ inability – or unwillingness – to apprehend and prosecute criminals.
-The overriding purpose of many of the associations, and one which always remained, was to enable combined action against pirates and land robbers (see this in action – Hanseatic League and King’s Lynn 1 of 3).
+The overriding purpose of many of the associations, and one which always remained, was to enable combined action against pirates (see this in action – Hanseatic League and King’s Lynn 1 of 3).
 Effort was also put into the provision of lighthouses, marker buoys, trained pilots, and other aids to safe navigation.

 League members also sought to establish secure bases for trade.
 They usually asked permission to build a base either just outside, or inside a city wall.
 At the time this sometimes involved a big concession (as in King’s Lynn in 1474) as often visiting merchants were forced to stay in lodgings.